Municipal Election - 2013

 2. Obtaining a Nomination Petition from the City Manager’s office and getting 25 or more qualified signatures (Clinton residents 18 yrs of age or older) - and declaring Candidacy with the City Manager (signing the form in person) - No Fee.

-Petitions or declarations for candidacy can only be filed with the City Manager from Monday June 3rd to Monday June 10th, as set by State Code.
-All petitions or declarations must be correctly completed and returned to the City before 5:00 P.M. on Monday June10, 2013.
+Petitions or declarations for candidacy can only be filed with the City Manager from Monday June 3rd to Friday June 7th, as set by State Code.
+All petitions or declarations must be correctly completed and returned to the City before 5:00 P.M. on Friday June 7, 2013.

 The City will need to hold a Primary Election on Tuesday August 13, 2013 if more than two persons apply for the Mayor’s Seat or if more than four persons apply for the 2 - Council seats.
 The top two Mayoral vote getters and the top four City Council vote getters from the Primary will move forward to the General Election.
 With or without a Primary Election in August, the General Election will be held on Tuesday November 5, 2013.